-What i knOw is - the container creates a stateless session bean and put it in the pool and invokes ejbCreate().
-Here when ejbCreate() is called by the container, no client ever came along and called EJBHome.create() then no EJBObject would ever be created.
-In this case how could a stateless session bean ever refer to an EJBObject if one has never been created.
+Say for example the container creates a stateless session bean and put it in the pool and invoked ejbCreate().
+If no client ever came along and called EJBHome.create() then no EJBObject would ever be created.
+In which case how could a stateless session bean ever refer to an EJBObject if one has never been created.

 The client does not actually create the EJBObject by calling the EJBHome.create(), but rather asks for a reference to an instance of the EJBObject.
 If the container already has a session bean of this type available, then a reference to this is passed, if not a new one is created.